-- 2. Ask others to help. - 3.
+- 1. Appoint a good strong committee to plan for work and to prepare the programme. - 2.
+Ask others to help. - 3.
 See that every number on your programme bears on temperance. - 4.
-Let your programme be practical -adapted to help the local temperance workers. - 5.
-Make your programme an evidence that you stand for total abstinence and for the total abolition of the liquor traffic. - 6.
-Have chalk talks, charts, mottoes, etc. - 7.
-Have good music, good recitations, etc., and all well rendered. - 8.
-Have membership pledges on hand, and invite all to sign. - 9.
+Let your programme be practical -adapted to help the local temperance workers. - Make your programme an evidence that you stand for total abstinence and for the total abolition of the liquor traffic. - 6.
+Have chalk talks, charts, mottoes, etc. - Have good music, good recitations, etc., and all well rendered. - 8.
+Have membership pledges or hand, and invite all to sign. - 9.
 Have an exhibit of the best temperance literature you have. - 10.
 Arrange to receive strangers at the door and seat them, and see that all visitors are spoken to before they leave. - 11.
 Insist on every part being thoroughly learned.
 Rehearse!
 Rehearse! - 12.
-Let not your programme be too long. - Take a special Temperance offering.
+Let not your programme be too long. - 13.
+Take a special Temperance offering.
 (Church offering envelope with temperance items on it or give special temperance envelope)